enzo-dante/tech_prep/README.md

 __THREADS .start()__

-only JVM executes .run() for a given single Thread (always a new Thread instance), including priority-assigned threads, and CANNOT assume Thread instance execution order
+only JVM executes .run() for a given single Thread (and it's always a new Thread instance), including priority-assigned threads

+you CANNOT assume the order of Thread instance execution

 ```
 new Thread() {